Home > What We Do > Whistleblower Law > Do You Need a Qui Tam Lawyer?

 United States ex rel.
 Welch v.
 My Left Foot Children’s Therapy, LLC

 In September 2017, TELG client Mary Kaye Welch defeated her former employer’s attempt to push Ms. Welch’s fraud claims — filed on behalf of taxpayers — out of an open courtroom and into private arbitration.

 TELG Client Jon Oberg discovered that student lender Nelnet received improperly high payments on student loans.
 TELG filed a qui tam action under the false claims act and Nelnet eventually settled for $55 million.

-The Employment Law Group, PC, secured a $3.6 million judgment against a defense contractor under the False Claims Act’s qui tam provision.
+The Employment Law Group, secured a $3.6 million judgment against a defense contractor under the False Claims Act’s qui tam provision.

 The Employment Law Group, P.C., secured an $819,000 jury verdict against the University of Virginia in a retaliation case brought under the False Claims Act.